 |

-The water level was pretty high - these people will be surprised when they return to their car! |
+| The water level was pretty high - these people will be surprised when they return to their car! |

-Despite the meanderings and cut a long story short we eventually made it to Laugharne and our caravan park (Ant Hill) after dark under a Hunters moon also called a Supermoon.
-The Hunter’s moon is so called because it is the time of year when leaves start to fall and animals have stuffed themselves with food to last over winter so they’re nice and plump.
+Despite the meanderings and to cut a long story short we eventually made it to Laugharne and our caravan park (Ant Hill) after dark under a Hunters moon also called a Supermoon.
+The Hunter’s moon is so called because it is the time of year when leaves start to fall and animals have stuffed themselves with food to last over winter so they are nice and plump.
 Ancient communities would increase hunting at this time of year - or so the story goes.
 The next full moon is the Beaver Moon (worth investigating if you are into moons).
-The moon aside we were relieved that we had arrived as we were both exhausted.
+The moon aside ,we were relieved that we had arrived as we were both exhausted.

-Laugharne lies on the estuary of the River Tâf, and a number of other rivers, and after rain it floods.
-We saw the effects of that after just a small amount of rain – the beach front flooded and some cars were under water.
+Laugharne (pronounced Larn) lies on the estuary of the River Tâf, and a number of other rivers, and after rain it floods.
+We saw the effects of that after just a small amount of rain – the beachfront flooded and some cars were under water.
 It was a rather memorable place for me.
 It was here that renowned Welsh poet Dylan Thomas spent much of his relatively short life.
 Eighty years ago (minus 1 week) he wrote a poem to mark his 30th birthday and to celebrate Laugharne which he loved.
-We stopped to read this poem under the lowering walls of an old Norman Castle built in the C12th.
+We stopped to read this poem under the lowering walls of an old Norman Castle built in the C12.
 He described Laugharne as a “timeless, mild, beguiling island of a town".
 I absolutely agree.
 Dylan was a prolific and published poet from childhood.
 At age 14 he wrote a romantic poem to the moon, maybe a full moon like the one we saw.

 Clown in the Moon